Portland vice scandal: Rigó Jancsi

-The clique also exposed Hungarian violinist popular in Portland, Rigó Jancsi (known as "Gypsy" Rigó), described by The Oregonian as "violin virtuoso, gipsy of romance, gay Lothario."
+Another individual caught up in the scandal was Hungarian violinist popular in Portland, Rigó Jancsi (1867–1927), known as "Gypsy" Rigó, described by the Oregonian as "violin virtuoso, gipsy of romance, gay Lothario."
 He had played at the Louvre, perhaps starting in 1909, then was caught in the clique in the November 1912 events.
-Rigó had previously been embroiled in scandal, eloping with Clara Ward, Princesse de Caraman-Chimay despite still being married to her first husband.
-The marriage didn't last, as Rigó continued with his "insatiable and well-publicized appetite for women".
-This also helped clear him of the vice charges.
+Rigó had previously been embroiled in scandal when he eloped with Clara Ward, Princesse de Caraman-Chimay, despite her still being married to her first husband.
+The marriage didn't last, as Rigó continued with his "insatiable and well-publicized appetite for women"; this reputation helped clear him of the vice charges.

 Edward McAllister

 One of the most prominent members of the vice clique was Edward Stonewall Jackson McAllister, a Portland attorney, Progressive activist, leader in the state Democratic Party, and friend of William Simon U'Ren and C.E.S.
 Wood.